Northeast Exceptional Local Educator Award

-Nominations are due to NEED by 11:59 PM ET May 1, 2023.
+Nominations are due to NEED Executive Director, Ali Mitchell, by 11:59 PM ET May 1, 2026.

 PURPOSE AND BACKGROUND

-AWARD ELEMENTS: Once the winner is chosen, both the nominator and nominated individual will be notified of their commendation over email.
-The winner will be honored on a region-wide webinar, during which they will present their program to NEED members and guests from within and outside the northeast region.
-This presentation will be recorded and posted to NEED’s website alongside the program’s abstract and will be highlighted in a news story.
-The winner will also be awarded $1,000 to support professional development.
+HOW IS THE WINNER CHOSEN?
+WHAT HAPPENS NEXT?
+Nominations are managed, reviewed, and recommended by the NEED Awards Review Committee.
+Once the winner is chosen, both the nominator and nominated individual will be notified of their commendation over email.
+The winner will be awarded $1,000 to support their professional development.
+The winner will also be honored during a region-wide webinar, during which they will present their program to NEED and guests from the northeast and beyond.
+This presentation will be recorded and posted to NEED’s website.

 NOMINATION FORMAT & DETAILS